Six Key Steps to Qualifying New Drivers

 - Obtain records of the driver's on-duty time for the previous 7 days and the time at which the driver last went off duty

 - Provide the new employee with educational materials concerning the company’s drug/alcohol testing program before any testing is performed and obtain a receipt from the driver

 - If applicable, get a copy of the Longer Combination Vehicle (LCV) Driver-Training Certificate, or issue one to the driver after training is performed

-- If applicable, get a copy of the certificate of written training for the transportation of highway route controlled Class 7 (radioactive) materials
+- If applicable, get a copy of the certificate of written training for the transportation of highway route-controlled Class 7 (radioactive) materials

 Within 30 days of employment: